roman-milk/roman-milk.github.io/jane-is-trained-to-submit.md

+===

- ****** Jane is Trained to Submit Ch.
-14 ****** byStoryTeller07© He walked close to the staff door, and Jane gave him a nod.
+He walked close to the staff door, and Jane gave him a nod.
 He slipped through the door, and into a restroom.
 It was a female toilet, no urinals.
 He went into the furthest of three cubicles and stood on the seat.
 It was like being back in school, waiting to play a trick on someone.
 The excitement was building.
 With a raging hard on all evening, he was willing to do anything to get laid.

  Hearing Jane talking to the security guy, he peeped out the door.